Natural logarithm: Continued fractions

-While no simple continued fractions are available, several generalized continued fractions are, including:
+While no simple continued fractions are available, several generalized continued fractions exist, including:

 These continued fractions—particularly the last—converge rapidly for values close to 1.
 However, the natural logarithms of much larger numbers can easily be computed, by repeatedly adding those of smaller numbers, with similarly rapid convergence.

 For example, since 2 = 1.253 × 1.024, the natural logarithm of 2 can be computed as:

 Furthermore, since 10 = 1.2510 × 1.0243, even the natural logarithm of 10 can be computed similarly as:

 The reciprocal of the natural logarithm can be also written in this way: